vertexcat/vertexcat.github.io/3D/_posts/2015-09-14-some-things-my-cats.md

 - some-things-my-cats.png
 - some-things-my-cats-2.png
 - some-things-my-cats-3.png
+- some-things-my-cats-4.png
-description: Self-published zine cataloging all of the stuff my cats have put in their mouths.
+description: Self-published zine cataloging some of the things my cats have put in their mouths.
 ---
 My cats think everything is food.
 I started keeping a list of items destroyed and dollar values and it's gotten pretty long, so I decided to illustrate it!